PromptCheck/promptcheck/README.md

 # PromptCheck

 PromptCheck is a CI-first test harness for LLM prompts.
-It lets you write tests for GPT/Claude outputs, and automatically checks them in CI so you can catch prompt regressions early — before they reach users.
+It lets you write tests for outputs from **GPT, Claude, Mistral, or any other LLM**, and automatically checks them in CI so you can catch prompt regressions early — before they reach users.
+PromptCheck works with any LLM provider, including OpenAI, Anthropic, and open-source models via Groq, OpenRouter, or local APIs.

 # PromptCheck is a **CI-first test harness for LLM prompts**.
 Write tests in YAML, gate pull-requests, and see pass/fail summaries posted as